 How to Care for Your Fiddle-Leaf FigKeep your fiddle-leaf fig tree happy and healthy with a little TLC and the right growing conditions

-With huge, wavy green leaves that grow to more than a foot long, fiddle-leaf figs instantly give any room a jungle-like vibe.
-Lush and sculptural, this tropical plant is actually a tree capable of growing up to 50 feet tall in its jungle home.
+With large, veined violin-shaped leaves that grow to more than a foot long, fiddle-leaf figs instantly give any room a jungle-like vibe.
+Native to tropical areas, this lush and sculptural plant is actually a tree capable of growing up to 50 feet tall in its jungle home.
 Indoors, it grows very slowly and can be kept for many years before it begins to touch the ceiling.

 But even if you have the space to grow it, a fiddle-leaf fig tree can be a challenging plant to live with long-term.
 With a well-earned reputation for being finicky, this cold-sensitive rainforest native needs just the right conditions in order to thrive indoors.
-It may not be the best houseplant for apartment dwellers or the horticulturally challenged, but those willing to give it the extra attention it deserves will be well-rewarded.
+It may not be the best indoor plant for apartment dwellers or the horticulturally challenged, but those willing to give it proper care and the extra attention it deserves will be well-rewarded.

 Photo by: Shelsea Forward / Shutterstock

-Can grow up to 10 feet tall indoors, or up to 50 feet tall if planted outdoors in a tropical climate.
+Can grow up to 10 feet tall when grown indoors, or up to 50 feet tall if planted outdoors in a tropical climate.

 ln addition to the species, several interesting cultivars are available, although they can be difficult to find.

 - Ficus lyrata ‘Compacta’ Little Fiddle produces leaves half the size of regular fiddle-leaf figs and grows to less than 5 feet tall.

 - Ficus lyrata ‘Bambino’ is a dwarf version, growing up to 30" tall.
 Perfect near a large window.

 - Ficus lyrata ‘Variegata’ is a showy variegated hybrid with leaves that have creamy yellow edges.

 10 years or longer, or until the plant outgrows its space